About Nourish Sequim

 He liked what he found here, which can’t have been much!
 He filed a Land Claim in 1866 and was granted 150 acres, though it took 4 years to get it (not much has changed in bureaucracy in all that time) Here he built Bell House, hence today’s name for the location Bell Hill.

-John married a Scottish girl named Sarah Anne and they had the first white wedding here.
+John married a Scottish girl named Sarah Anne and they had the first registered wedding here.
 They raised five children.
 It became known locally that ‘Travelers would always find a warm welcome and a good meal at Bell house’ and at Nourish we aim to continue that tradition and hope many will come and experience John and Sarah’s legacy.

 Built in 1880 by Englishman John Bell, the Bell House has been a Sequim landmark for over 100 years.
 With only seven owners since it was constructed, remarkably, the home has maintained its original integrity.
 In the 1960s, Karman and Don McReynolds, with their daughter Toni, developed the property into one of Washington’s oldest herb farms.
 Toni, a passionate cook, and her husband Terry added a restaurant in 1992 to showcase some of the herbs and vinegars in her recipes.
 Toni helped develop the family business and became one of the founders of Sequim’s Lavender industry.
 The Stachurskis, who later owned the farm and restaurant, carried on the tradition of growing lavender and herbs.
 In 2013, Dave and Tanya Rose fell in love with the historic old house and have begun the process to renovate it back to being a grand homestead, as well as to give the restaurant a new identity and to renew the gardens and propagate herbs.